junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 <br>

+#### Act 2

 Dean opens his eyes again.
-He is still alone on the cold road of Alaska, at the World's End, with no more road to go and a large clump of lifeless figure collapsed in front of him on the ground.
+He is still alone on the cold roadside of Alaska, at the World's End, with no more road to go and a large clump of lifeless figure collapsed in front of him on the ground.
 But for once, he feels good.
 For once, he is not really alone -- maybe he never is.

 The sensation of Cas's existence tugs slightly in his mind.
 Dean tucks him in, feeling oddly like hens tucking chickens under their wings.
 All the while the angel's body is still an enormous hill in front of him.
 Dean laughs at the humor of the scene.
 He hears Cas mumbles a small unhappiness at the back of his head.

 And Dean has to restrains his smile a little.
 "Sorry buddy, no, not laughing at the body, I swear."
 He comforts the angel.
 "Just thinking how extremely like a black satire movie this is.
-Would make a master piece as some art, instead of, you know, as life."
+Would make a master piece as art, instead of, you know, as life."

 Cas chuckles softly.

 Dean gets better used to the too brightened view now.
 He widens his eyes in curiosity.
 The view of the world is so abundant with colors and clarity that he has never known.
-The air is not transparent empty, instead, tiniest particles charged with electricity shooting around, bumping into each other, transferring the powers.
+And he realizes the glinting stars constantly shining in his view aren't really stars, that's air, for what air really is.
+The air is not transparent empty, instead, tiniest particles charged with electricity shooting around, bumping into each other, transferring the power and energy.
 That must be where all the low buzzing and humming noises come from, and the small prickling feeling on the skin as if touching the low charged power line.

-"The whole Earth's electric and magnetic field is being affected by this tear."
+"The whole Earth's electric and magnetic field is being affected by the tear this time."
 Cas explains in the backseat of his head.
 "Because of the infinite plasma.
 The aurora borealis is just the phenomenon."

 Dean looks up at the sky.
 He knows what Cas means now.
 It looks nothing like what his human eyes witnessed before.
 Well, in a way, it might still be the same scenery, the mixed dazzling colors, the shapes that are like flowing curtains and snakes and flames sweeping across the sky.
-Except, there are so much more details fitting in the blanks now.
+Except, there are so much more details fitting in the blanks.

 Now he can see more than light, more than color, more than sky.
 He sees the world as it is, he sees plasma punching into the ionosphere, he sees electrons jumping in and out of the excited atoms, he sees oxygens glaring red and nitrogen beaming green.
 The particles dance in the sky, drawing colors like tails of dragon, wings of phoenix, eyes of thunderbird.
 The palette of the universe, so big and so small at the same time.
 A world that no human eyes witness, and now he is showered with its beauty and magnificence.
 Because he has an angel inside him.

 He doesn't realize tears are streaming down his face until he hears Cas's low soothing sound: "I'm sorry, Dean.
 Is it too much?
 I can restrain the eyesight, and other sensations..."

 "No, no." Dean breathes, wiping away his tears in a hurry.
 Tears that are not coming from sorrow, or grieve, or worry, or joy, or any emotion really.
-It's the body reacting to the view, being taken by the grandiosity.
+It's the body reacting to the view, being taken by the grandiosity, overwhelmed by the shared sensation with an angel.

 The magic is broken for a minute by the move.
-He tears his eyes away from above, having the sunk feeling that he may not see something like this again in his life, not after Cas leaves.
+He tears his eyes away from above, having the sunk feeling knowing that he may not see anything like this again in his life, not after Cas leaves him.
 He wants to remember this.
-Is this what Cas means when he said he can only taste molecules when he tries sandwiches?
-Because to angel's eyes, the whole world is too generously and selfishly only showing its fundamentals all the time, as particles?
+Is this what Cas means when he said he can only taste molecules when he tries food?
+Because to angel's eyes and senses, the whole world is too generously and selfishly only showing its fundamentals all the time, as particles?
 The view, the sound, the taste, the touch.
 Everything as they fundamentally are, as their smallest components.
 The smallest, and sometimes the biggest.
 Knowing too much, and sometimes feeling too little.

 And he hears Cas answering, quietly, a little sad.
 "Yes.
 Sometimes."